Maya Golden-Krasner

 • M.A.
 University of Wisconsin, Madison, 2005

-Golden-Krasner received her B.A. cum laude from the University of Washington and her J.D. from UCLA School of Law.
+Golden-Krasner received her B.A. in history cum laude from the University of Washington and earned her J.D. from UCLA School of Law in 2001.
 As a law student, she was Symposium Editor and Lead Articles Editor for the Journal of International Law and Foreign Affairs.
-She received her M.A. from the University of Wisconsin - Madison.
-As a Ph.D. student, Golden-Krasner received the Jacob K. Javits Fellowship by the U.S. Department of Education, awarded to students of exceptional academic ability to undertake doctoral study in the arts, humanities, or social sciences.
+She also holds a master’s degree in U.S. environmental and legal history from the University of Wisconsin–Madison, where she completed her preliminary exams for a Ph.D.
+As a graduate student, Golden Krasner received a University Fellowship and the U.S. Department of Education's selective Jacob K. Javits Fellowship.